llauderesv/react-form-validation/README.md

 };
 ```

-### Create a validator
+### Create a validationSchema

-Note: Validator key should be the same in the state key that you created above.
-If it doesn't, it will not recognize the validation.
+Note: Validation Schema key should be the same in the State Schema key that you created.
+If it doesn't, it will not recognize your validation.

 ```
 const validator = {
-  fname: {
+  first_name: {
     required: true,
      validator: {
       regEx: /^[a-zA-Z]+$/,
       error: 'Invalid first name format.',
     },
   },
-  lname: {
+  last_name: {
     required: false,
     validator: {
       regEx: /^[a-zA-Z]+$/,